Luís de Matos Monteiro da Fonseca: Early life

 Matos Monteiro was a member of the African Party for the Independence of Guinea and Cape Verde (PAIGC), which was an underground party.
 He was imprisoned several times at Tarrafal camp.
 He worked at a fishing company named Congel in the island of São Vicente.

 Between 1973 and 1974, he was secretary general of the Barlavento Commercial, Industrial and Agricultural Association.

 Career

 After independence in 1975, he became a member of the PAIGC and PAICV party and was deputy of the National Assembly in 1975, 1980 and 1985.
 He worked for the Cape Verdean Ministry of Foreign Affairs.

-Fonseca has taken positions as the ambassador to the Netherlands and European Community from 1987 to 1991, then Russia (1991-1994), in Ukraine (1993-1994) and the Commonwealth of Independent States (CIS) (1991-1994), to Austria (1999-2001) and the United Nations (2001-2004).
-From July 2004 to 2008, da Fonseca was the executive secretary of the Community of Portuguese Speaking Countries.
+Fonseca has taken positions as the ambassador to the Netherlands and European Community from 1987 to 1991, then Russia (1991–1994), in Ukraine (1993–1994) and the Commonwealth of Independent States (CIS) (1991–1994), to Austria (1999–2001) and the United Nations (2001–2004).
+From July 2004 to 2008, da Fonseca was the executive secretary of the Community of Portuguese Language Countries.

 From 1995 to 1997, he served as director general for Political and Cultural Affairs.
 Then from 1997 to 1999, da Fonseca was the Director General for Foreign Policy.

 He is married and has two children.